Lymphoma is cancer that starts in the lymphocytes, a type of white blood cell of the immune system.

 UVA and UVB light can kill cancer cells on the skin.
 Light therapy is usually given several times a week using special lamps.
 UVA light treatment is combined with drugs called psoralens.
 UVA light activates the psoralens to kill cancer cells.

-Side effects include nausea and skin and eye sensitivity.
+Side effects include nausea, and skin and eye sensitivity.
 UV light can raise the risk of developing other cancers later in life.

 Radiation therapy uses radioactive particles to destroy cancer cells.
 The beams can be directed to the affected skin so that internal organs aren’t affected.
 Radiation may cause temporary skin irritation and fatigue.

 This is used to treat mycosis fungoides or Sézary syndrome.
-In a two-day procedure, your blood will be removed and treated with UV light and drugs that activate when exposed to the light, killing cancer cells.
+In a 2-day procedure, your blood will be removed and treated with UV light and drugs that activate when exposed to the light, killing cancer cells.
 After the blood is treated, it’ll be returned to your body.

 Stem cell transplant